dbsoft/dwindows/readme.txt

 Removed DW_FCF_COMPOSITED support from Windows 8 and higher.
     This flag will still function to create a glass effect on Windows Vista and 7.
-    The transparent key feature used to create it causes issues on 8 and 10, plus the glass effect, the main reason for the flag was removed in 8.
+    The transparent key feature used to create it causes issues on 8 and 10, plus the glass effect, the main reason for the flag was removed in Windows 8.
+Removed the incomplete Photon port.
 Fixed many small bugs, too numerous to list here.

 Dynamic Windows Documentation is available at: